abcdesktopio/docs/opsdocs/docs/3.1/config/persistentvolumes.md

 - [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
 - [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)

 In most cases with managed providers, you do not need to create a `Persistent Volume`, just a `Persistent Volume Claim`.
-Even in a non-managed set up, the `Persistent Volume` is generally created by the cluster administrator while the  `Persistent Volume Claim` is used by the end-user.
+Even in a non-managed set up, the `Persistent Volume` is generally created by the cluster administrator while `Persistent Volume Claim` is used by the end-user.
 The `Persistent Volume Claim` is namespaced ressource.

 - abcdestkop has a `Persistent Volume Claim` support.

 > Optionally, if you need a cluster administrator role, then abcdestkop can create `Persistent Volume` and `Persistent Volume Claim`.

 ## Define `ClusterRole` only if you need to create `Persistent Volume`

  `Persistent Volume` is a non-namespaced resource, so you need to update the `pyos-role` to `ClusterRole` to allow methods `[ "get", "list", "create", "patch", "delete" ]`